 How Are Regulatory Agencies Supporting Research During COVID-19?

 The COVID-19 pandemic may disrupt cardiovascular drug and device deployment, according to a report published in the Journal of the American College of Cardiology.
 The report discusses the central role of regulatory authorities in supporting research adaptations to the realities of the pandemic.

-Clinical Topics: Anticoagulation Management, Dyslipidemia, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and Venothromboembolism, Lipid Metabolism, Novel Agents, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging
+Clinical Topics: Anticoagulation Management, COVID-19 Hub, Dyslipidemia, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and Venothromboembolism, Lipid Metabolism, Novel Agents, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging

 Keywords: ACC Publications, Cardiology Magazine, Aged, Renin, Influenza Vaccines, COVID-19, Influenza, Human, Aldosterone, Coronary Angiography, Seasons, Coronary Artery Disease, Troponin, Coronavirus, Cardiovascular Diseases, Secondary Prevention, Angiotensins, Pandemics, Retrospective Studies, Hospital Mortality, Venous Thromboembolism, Prevalence, Hyperlipidemias, Electronic Health Records, Cardiovascular Agents, Prognosis, Outpatients, Adiposity, Anticoagulants, Physician Executives

 < Back to Listings